function61/hautomo/pkg/ezstack/README.md

 A word on ZCL
 -------------

-Application-level things like sensor data and end device commands are communicated using ZCL which is a standardized framing structure/data format that Zigbee devices communicate with.
-ZCL **tries** to standardize things like attribute IDs and values for temperature readings and for controlling lights.
+Application-level things like sensor data and other end device commands (e.g. "set light bulb brighness") are communicated using ZCL which is a standardized framing structure/data format that Zigbee devices communicate with.
+ZCL *tries* to standardize things like attribute IDs and values for temperature readings and for controlling lights.
 Unfortunately ZCL fails to be a very good standard, and there are lots of manufacturer-specific quirks and therefore we need abstractions to hide the warts from the user.